emcog/mindfulness-connected/MBOE.md

 ## Our approach

+{% include youtube.html video-id="iFhQl-iAdic?start=22" height="450px" %}
+case study of our work at the ROH Birmingham

 Little will change if mindfulness is merely applied as a means of coping with stress and enhancing individual performance.
 The Mindfulness Connected approach brings people together to apply ‘social mindfulness’ as a catalyst for change.

+Our approach has some unique ..............
+* Group effects or workshop activities as experiential learning
+* Theory that explains what, why and how of what is going on
+* Developing language to describe experience
+* Social/group meaning for mindfulness meditation

+{% include quote.html
+	quote="&ldquo;At the ROH we work very hard anyway, but with regards to this course, I think everybody should do it.&rdquo;"

+	footer="Paul Hawker, Senior Scrub Nurse, The Royal Orthopaedic Hospital, Birmingham."
+%}

+## Leadership

 {% include quote.html
 	quote="&ldquo;I have learnt to allow more silence, particularly in difficult conversations.
 I have also learnt to accept and even encourage the voice of dissent from others.